Pre-trial detention: Review of the necessity of detention

 The 2012 amendments to the Criminal Procedure Law added a system for reviewing criminal suspects in custody after arrest.
-On 13 January 2016, the Supreme People's Procuratorate issued the "Regulations on the People's Procuratorate for Handling Custody Necessity Review Cases (Trial)".
-Under the regulations, criminal suspects and defendants may apply to the procuratorial organ for a review of the necessity of detention.
-If the procuratorial organ considers that detention is unnecessary after the review, it will recommend that the case-handling agency release the suspect or change its compulsory measures.
+On 13 January 2016, the chief prosecutor issued the "Regulations on the People's Procuratorate for Handling Custody Necessity Review Cases (Trial)," which would translate to Prosecutorial Guidelines for Pretrial Detention Reviews (Trial) in American and British English.
+Under the guidelines, criminal suspects and defendants may petition the prosecutor's office for a pretrial detention review.
+If the prosecutor's office considers that detention is unnecessary after the review, it will recommend that the case-handling agency release the suspect or change its compulsory measures.